MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-attach-cognitive-services.md

 Identity is set to the resource ID of the user-assigned managed identity.
 To find an existing user-assigned managed identity, see [Manage user-assigned managed identities](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities).

-For a a user-assigned managed identity, set the `@odata.type` and the `userAssignedIdentity` properties.
+For a user-assigned managed identity, set the `@odata.type` and the `userAssignedIdentity` properties.

 ```http
 POST https://[service-name].search.windows.net/skillsets/[skillset-name]?api-version=2024-11-01-Preview